EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 - Clinical evidence: In U.S. pivotal trials, these products met non-inferiority vs. comparator, with many maintaining improvement through 12 months; safety was comparable.

-- Administration: Licensed, trained professionals only; use only by following the FDA-approval labeling and Instructions for Use (IFU)
+- Administration: Licensed, trained professionals only; use only by following the FDA-approved labeling and Instructions for Use (IFU).

-- Procurement: EVOLYSSE™ is available through Pipeline Medical’s marketplace, with direct shipping from Evolus®.
+- Procurement: EVOLYSSE is available through Pipeline Medical’s marketplace, fulfilled through authorized distribution channels.

 - Communication guidance: Use approved claims, always include disclaimers (e.g., “individual results vary”), and avoid superlatives or therapeutic language.